mariomuja/interface-configurator/docs/UPDATE_DEPLOYMENT.md

 Azure Functions will be automatically deployed via GitHub Actions when you push changes to the `main` branch that affect files in `azure-functions/**`.

 ### Automatic Deployment (Recommended):
-1. Push changes to GitHub (Step 1)
+1. Push changes to GitLab (Step 1)
-2. GitHub Actions workflow will automatically:
+2. GitLab CI/CD pipeline will automatically:
    - Build the .NET Functions
    - Create deployment package
    - Deploy to Azure Function App